pablo-meier/Pablog/frog-sources/posts/2013-12-04-joss-whedon-the-word-feminist.md

 * You can like problematic works or works created by people who've said or done problematic things, just don't be in denial if that work or creator is called out.
-It's totally fine to love _Ender's Game_, just don't be like "quit talking shit about Orson Scott Card," because Orson Scott Card has said [_some pretty heinous things_][3], irrespective of _Ender's Game_ as a novel.
+It's totally fine to have loved _Ender's Game_, just don't be like "quit talking shit about Orson Scott Card," because Orson Scott Card has said [_some pretty heinous things_][3], irrespective of _Ender's Game_ as a novel.